jszheng/py3antlr4book/README.md

 # py3antlr4book
-Covert ANTLR4 book source code to Py4 version.
+Covert ANTLR4 book source code to Python 3 version.

 # How to use (Windows)
 - Install Python